-Well my Instagram is mostly filled with cat photos, and I’m definitely not even close to 7 figures, but my business is location-independent and I’ve done my fair share of frolicking — no doubt about it, it’s as awesome as it sounds.
-But I can promise you it hasn’t been easy and it’s not been all glamour and glitz.
+Well my Instagram is mostly filled with cat photos, and I’m definitely not even close to 7 figures, but my business is location-independent and I’ve done my fair share of frolicking.
+No doubt about it, it’s as awesome as it sounds.
+But I can promise you it hasn’t all been easy and glamorous.

 How I became “location independent”